unoms/modal-window/readme.md

 # Modal window

-modal.js is based on a module design pattern and it creates a modal window with style described in modal.css
+modal.js is based on a module design pattern and it creates a modal window with the style described in modal.css (Pure JS and CSS)

 ## Features